tfabris/BlueGigaEmpeg/README.md

 rip away the I2S pads.
 Some empeg Car units will have a chip at that location that you can glue onto, others will have a blank area of the PCB in that location that you can glue onto.
 Use RTV silicone or cyanoacrylate superglue to glue them down.
-Use a small amount and make sure the blob of glue does not "stick up" since the disk drive tray gets very close to that location.
+Use a small amount of glue, and make sure the blob of glue does not "stick up", since the disk drive tray gets very close to that location.

 After the glue is fully dry, carefully reassemble the player.
+Reassemble in the reverse order of disassembly.
+Make sure to put everything back where you found it, in particular, make sure the IDE cable is folded and routed the same way as it was when you disassembled the player.
+Be careful not to overtighten the hex bolts which hold the fascia in place, they should only be finger-tight.
+If you overtighten them, you may crack the fascia and/or prevent the buttons from working correctly.

 Final wiring positions and colors: